NickGrunert/master-thesis/modules/03_truth_compare.typ

     The range and interpretation of the resulting score function similarly to the Pearson correlation coefficient @spearman2.

     #heading(depth: 5, numbering: none, bookmarked: false)[Code Snippet]
-    The implementation of the Spearman coefficient, like to the Pearson coefficient, also utilizes the Scipy library implementation @spearman3.
+    The implementation of the Spearman coefficient, much alike the implementation of the Pearson coefficient, also utilizes the Scipy library implementation @spearman3.

     ```python
     from scipy.stats import spearmanr